SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/layout.md

 between parent and child.
 If your child try to mach its parent, while its parent try to fit its child content, the size will be 0 plus the border width

-**Attention**, if you define your element using a geometry, you should define as well its *size*.
-The overall bounds of the element is not deduced from its geometry, and its default will be 50@50, which will certainly be different from your element.
+**Attention**, If you don't use dynamic size, you must define it.
+The overall bounds of the element is not deduced from its geometry, and its default size will be 50@50, which will certainly be different from your element.

 ### overriding parent layout.
 You can ignore the layout define by the parent using *ignoreLayout* or override